 Bicycling: This is something that has always seemed so obvious to me.
 I grew up a geek for everyday bicycling.
 The kids these days are finding it so popular, and I'm thinking, "Well, finally."
-I actually grew up in a U.S. city that was one of the more popular for bicycling, but among my classmates, I was still known as "the guy who rode his bike everywhere".
-This is currently a big part of my life, so I could go on and on, if you'd like.... it's my job.
+I actually grew up in a U.S. city that was one of the more popular for bicycling, but among my schoolmates, I was still known as "the guy who rode his bike everywhere".
+I'm still known as the "bike guy".

 Photography: This has been a part of my life since I was a kid.
 My attention to it ebbs and flows.

 Wilderness backpacking: I was introduced to this first in the summer between 7th and 8th grade, as a canoeing trip.
 It was an all-boys trip.
 The trip leaders didn't bring enough food.
 They taught us to make cereal milk by mixing lake water (unfiltered and unboiled) with powdered milk.
 In the days just after the trip, I reached a 104-degree temperature.
 If this had happened before penicillin was discovered, I would have died at the age of 12.
 I <3 backpacking.
-I want to go again soon.
+I also <3 bikepacking.

 Math, physics, computers: These have been a part of my life.
 I've got a degree in physics.
 I worked for several years as a computer programmer, and our family grew up with programmable computers since the early 1980's.

 Current events / news: Probably because of my upbringing, I've usually been up on current events.
 My local newspaper where I grew up had a city-wide competition on current events, and I was among the finalists.